compressmodels/compressmodels.github.io/README.md

 # ⚡ moco
 Efficient ML

-Problem: Machine learning models can be too slow, require a lot of energy, and thus expensive in inference.
+Problem: Machine learning models can be too slow, require a lot of energy, and are thus expensive in inference.

 Root Problem: Machine Learning Models are far from computationally efficient on their expected data distribution.

 Solution: I am building algorithms to take trained machine learning models and make them more computationally efficient when running in inference.
 This results in more energy-efficient models, faster models, and models that require less infra, resulting in cheaper systems.

+Results: I've achieved **20% reductions in inference speed** on image, text and tabular  classification models.

 ![image](./images/graph.png)